Damana people: Language

-The native language of the Wiwa people is Dʉmʉna, also known as Malayo, Wiwa, or Guamaka; It belongs to the Chibchan language family and is spoken by more than one thousand people.
-According to a 2008 survey conducted by the Colombian Ministry of Culture, 60% of the Wiwa people spoke Dʉmʉna well, 3% understood but did not speak it, 7.7% spoke and understood it little, and 28.2% neither spoke nor understood the language.
+The native language of the Damana is Dʉmʉna, also known as Malayo, Wiwa, or Guamaka; It belongs to the Chibchan language family and is spoken by more than one thousand people.
+According to a 2008 survey conducted by the Colombian Ministry of Culture, 60% of the Damana people spoke Damana well, 3% understood but did not speak it, 7.7% spoke and understood it little, and 28.2% neither spoke nor understood the language.

-The Wiwa language has seven vowel phonemes and nineteen consonant phonemes.
+The Damana language has seven vowel phonemes and nineteen consonant phonemes.

 Trilingualism

-Due to the transposition of the Wiwa and Kogui territory that has characterized the past decades, part of both peoples speak each other's languages.
-In addition, a large part of the Wiwa population speaks Spanish.
-This means it's relatively common for Wiwa to be trilingual.
+Due to the transposition of the Damana and Kogui territory that has characterized the past decades, part of both peoples speak each other's languages.
+In addition, a large part of the Damana population speaks Spanish.
+This means it's relatively common for Damana to be trilingual.

 Legal recognition

-On July 11th, 2024 Colombia's Special Jurisdiction for Peace (JEP) officially recognized the Wiwa people as victims of international crimes ineligible for amnesty in Colombia.
+On July 11th, 2024 Colombia's Special Jurisdiction for Peace (JEP) officially recognized the Damana as victims of international crimes ineligible for amnesty in Colombia.
 This action was a part of the larger macro-case 09, with the ultimate goal of prosecuting and sanctioning those responsible for crimes against Indigenous groups of Colombia during the Colombian conflict.